parrt/msds501/notes/combinations.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*print i,j*<br>

 With the *j* loop on the outside, it will vary less quickly than the inner *i* loop.

+**Exercise**: Given a list of first names in a list of last names, of length *n* and *m*, write a nested loop pseudocode to print every combination of first and last name.

 To sum all of the elements of a 3x3 matrix, we let *n*=3 and *m*=3 and use an addition operation: